-In the KPZ-like2 regime, the surface evolution is governed by quasi-one-dimensional step flow, where steps propagate predominantly along a common direction while remaining on average straight.
-This geometry allows the collective step dynamics to be interpreted as an ASEP-like congestion process, with step impenetrability imposed by the SOS restriction.

-This section explains how the intrinsic step-jam creates cup-shaped or bell-shaped surface undulations (Fig. \ref{surfdatCut}) by forming a wide terrace.
-Here, the upper panels of Fig. \ref{surfdatCut} (a) and (b) show the overhead view of the surface, while the lower panels display the side view along the bottom line of the upper panel.
-In the overhead view, surface height is shown by brightness, with 10 levels: the brighter, the higher.
+This subsubsection explains how intrinsic step jamming occurs and how it creates cup-shaped surface undulations (Fig.~\ref{surfdatCut}) by forming a wide terrace in the stepped surface.
+Here, the upper panels of Fig.~\ref{surfdatCut} (a) and (b) show an overhead view of the surface, while the lower panels display the side view along the bottom line in the upper panel.
+In the overhead view, surface height is shown by brightness, with 10 levels, with higher brightness corresponding to higher surface height.
 When the number of surface steps exceeds 10, the color of the surface layer next to the darkest one becomes the brightest.